 \subsection{Diffusion Mixture on Riemannian Manifold}

-In this section, we extend the diffusion mixture representation~\citep{peluchetti2021mixture} to the Riemannian setting.
-We start with the statement of the diffusion mixture representation.
-For a collection of diffusion processes $\{\mathbb{Q}^{\lambda}:\lambda\in\Lambda\}$ on $\mathcal{M}$ modeled by the following SDEs:
+\paragraph{Diffusion Mixture Representation} We extend the diffusion mixture representation~\citep{peluchetti2021mixture} to the Riemannian setting.
+We start with the statement of the diffusion mixture representation: Let $\{\mathbb{Q}^{\lambda}:\lambda\in\Lambda\}$ be a collection of diffusion processes on $\mathcal{M}$ modeled by the following SDEs:

 where $\mathbf{B}^{\lambda}_t$ are independent Brownian motions on $\mathcal{M}$ and $p^{\lambda}_0$ denotes the initial distributions of $\mathbb{Q}^{\lambda}$.
 Denoting the marginal distribution of $\mathbb{Q}^{\lambda}$ as $p^{\lambda}_t$ and a mixing distribution $\mathcal{L}$ on $\Lambda$, consider the following density and the distribution defined as the mixture of $p^{\lambda}_t$ and $p^{\lambda}_0$, respectively, as follows: